Simple Living Tips

 Simple living means relying less on gadgets that clutter and distract and more on doing things yourself.
 This may sound counterproductive but actually doing more will help you to want less.

-Rather than order a pizza, why not make one from scratch with your family?
+So, for example, rather than order a pizza, why not make one from scratch with your family?
 It costs less, tastes better, and is actually fun to do when you are doing it together.

 SLCG Pro Tip: Working with your hands and mind is a great way to stay young.
 Our minds are a muscle that needs to be exercised often.
 Living a more simple lifestyle and using your own resources every day will help you not only live better but live longer too!